 This factor is common to all Danish banks.
 Moody's assigns an A- score for the overall operating environment, which includes economic stability, integrity and corruption, and the legal system (in accordance with World Bank guidance).
-Please refer to Moody's analysis of Denmark's operating environment in the latest Banking System Profile, published in December 2010.
+Please refer to Moody's analysis of Denmark's operating environment in the latest Banking System Profile, published in November2011.
+However, we consider that the operating environment has worsened for many European banks and during the review we will reassess the implications of the projected deterioration of the macroeconomic environment for banks operating in the Danish market.